 Would God have expected Moses to have written everything contained in Genesis, Exodus, Leviticus, Numbers, and Deuteronomy, all at once, at the very end of his life?
 Could not Moses have “taken notes” of major events along the way, such as his experience with the burning bush

 The comparison of God’s creative “week” with man’s week, as part of the description of the Fourth Commandment, is a reference to a sequential pattern of doing something (typically, but not limited to, working) for six periods of time and ceasing or resting on the seventh.
 A day or a year of rest (Sabbath) is suitable for people or land; whereas, a much longer period of time for a Sabbath-rest is appropriate for God.
-The fact that God’s Sabbath-rest (the seventh “day”) is a long period of time, which still continues, is an indication that the first six creative days probably were at least as long as the seventh—and very likely were a great deal longer.
+The fact that God’s Sabbath-rest (the seventh “day”) is a long period of time, which still continues, is an indication that the first six creative days probably were at least as long as the seventh—and, very likely, were a great deal longer.

-Therefore, just as sin entered the world through one man, and death through sin, and in this way death came to all men, because all sinned...This verse speaks of Adam’s original sin and how, through that sin, sin entered the world of mankind.
+Therefore, just as sin entered the world through one man, and death through sin, and in this way death came to all men, because all sinned...This verse, though, speaks of Adam’s original sin and how, through that sin, sin entered the world of mankind.
 As a result, all men have sinned.
-Because the wages of sin is death(Romans 5:12).
+Moreover,(Romans 5:12).

 The wages of each person’s sin is the death of that person.
 Animals and plants cannot sin; they are incapable of disobedience and rebellion against God, and God does not hold them personally responsible for their actions.
-Animals and plants lived and died on the earth to help prepare the earth for the bringing of mankind (beginning with Adam and Eve) into the world, on the sixth “day” of creation.
+Animals and plants lived and died on the earth to help prepare the earth for the onset of mankind (beginning with Adam and Eve) into the world, on the sixth “day” of creation.

 Of all of God’s creatures, Adam and Eve were the only ones who had the opportunity to escape death.
 They alone were made in the image of God